cthulhustig/autojimmy/README.md

     * Options to see how each variable in the trading process would affect a trade
     * Estimation of profits for trading between worlds if the player was to make average, worst and best case dice roles at each point in the trading process
+* Import of custom sectors
+    * Custom sector data integrated into all tools
+    * Posters of custom sectors automatically generated and merged into Traveller Map views
+    * Support for T5 Column & Row sector files and XML & JSON metadata

 ## Installing
 For Windows users, an installer is available [here](https://github.com/cthulhustig/autojimmy/releases).